Welcome to In the know, your go-to financial planning podcast. Listen in as our expert team discuss important financial planning topics.

 Managing your assets/wealth takes time, knowledge and expertise.
 How much time you spend will be determined by where your assets are held and how involved you are, and want to be, in their management.

-Episode 2 – Concept 2 (How much)
+Episode 2 – Concept 2 (How much?)

 Understand how much money you need and whether you have enough.